 - Carefully pour into a bottle with a spout or pump.

-- It needs to set for about 24 hours.
+- Allow to set for about 24 hours before using.